 The Hays Home is Open!

 Enjoy a historic adventure in the park at this new attraction that is now open to visitors for the first time.
-Once owned by the grandson of Missouri pioneer Daniel Boone, the newly renovated home will be opened for self-guided tours beginning Saturday, Dec.
-5, 2020.
+Once owned by the grandson of Missouri pioneer Daniel Boone, the newly renovated home is open for self-guided tours as of December 2020.

 The 1830s stone dwelling features a new interpretive center with artifacts and displays that showcase the Hays and Boone families.
 The main floor houses exhibits, while the top floor features turn-of-the-century furnishings, including smaller artifacts once owned by family heirs.